PaoloMazzon/Vulkan2D/docs/QuickStart.md

  + `vk2dRendererDrawShader` - Draws a texture using a user-provided shader
  + `vk2dRendererDrawPolygon` - Draws a polygon
  + `vk2dRendererDrawModel` - Draws a 3D model
+ + `vk2dRendererDrawInstanced` - Draws many textures at once with very little overhead but limited feature set

 They all also have some macros to make them a little less cumbersome to use.
 Check the documentation for more details on each one, as only some of the FAQ stuff will be covered here.